-The execution phase is followed by a commit protocol that performs the validation phase, and, at the same time, replicates the outcome of a transaction.
+The execution phase is followed by a commit protocol that performs both the validation and the write phases, and, at the same time, replicates the outcome of a transaction.
 The protocol combines aspects of atomic commitment and consensus protocols.
 Like atomic commitment protocols, such as two-phase commit, the protocol performs decentralized transaction validation (i.e., each replica is seen as a distinct participant able to validate transactions independently).
 It uses consensus to allow backup coordinators (in case of coordinator failures) to eventually reach a unique decision to either commit or abort every validated transaction.

 A high-level view of the commit protocol and its communication pattern in the normal operation mode is illustrated in Fig. 3.
 The two illustrated coordinators, C1 and C2, try to commit transactions T1 and T2, respectively, at roughly the same time.
-After the coordinators receive validation replies from the replicas, they can either decide and commit the transaction on the fast path, if enough replicas already agree on the outcome of the transaction, or must take the slow path (e.g., coordinator C2 did not receive enough validation replies), on which they must get the replicas to agree on the decided outcome.
+After the coordinators receive validation replies from the replicas, they can either decide and commit the